harshbhanderi22/dsa_practice_programs/README.md

-In this branch, we will learn about decimal and binary number system and how to conver between them.<br>
+In this branch, I have learn about switch case, functions.
-How to convert negative decimal into binary is pending